oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 # Protect content areas with roles

-Let's add a `userProfile.html` template that will display the claims contained in the id token returned from Okta, and also the authorities that spring security derives from the token.
+Let's add a `userProfile.html` template that will display the claims contained in the access token returned from Okta, and also the authorities that spring security derives from the token.

 ```html
 <html xmlns:th="http://www.thymeleaf.org">